 Cryptoasset market analysts have called attention to a historical trend in bitcoin’s price action, that could potentially signal coming changes in its direction – namely, a possible end to the bear market.

-The key indicator being observed is mining difficulty, specifically the direction of the difficulty changes - getting less or more difficult.
-Mining bitcoin is currently becoming less difficult, which is a phenomenon rarely as it happened for only 13% of the bitcoin network’s history, according to Element Group, a virtual asset analysis and consultancy service.
+The key indicator being observed is mining difficulty, specifically the direction of the difficulty changes – getting less or more difficult.
+Mining bitcoin is currently becoming less difficult, which is a phenomenon rarely observed seen only for 13% of the bitcoin network’s history, according to Element Group, a virtual asset analysis and consultancy service.

 Element has researched and outlined the correlation between decreasing mining difficulty and bitcoin price movements, among other effects.
 What it found is that, the rare event of mining difficulty reduction often occurs toward the bottom of market cycles, when bitcoin sell pressure abates and prices find their lows.

 According to Element, “Historical cycles suggest that we may need to experience 6 to 12 months of negative to flat difficulty growth for prices to bottom.”

 Falling mining difficult invariably means that mining power (“hashrate” in mining jargon) is leaving the network, because the difficulty adjustment script which tries to keep Bitcoin mining time to ten minutes per block is noticing that blocks are taking more than ten minutes to be mined – because of less hashrate.